adrianRfeeger/EzShareApp/README.md

 ### Wi-Fi Connection Issues:

 - Verify the SSID and PSK in the GUI are correct.
 Default SSID is `ez Share`, and the default PSK is `88888888`.
-- Ensure the ez Share SD card/adapter is inserted into a powered-on device (e.g., CPAP) and within range of your computer (5-10 metres).
+- Ensure the EzShare SD card/adapter is inserted into a powered-on device (e.g., CPAP) and within range of your computer (5-10 metres).

 ### File Download Issues: